nik786/kube-learn/ci-ques.md

 ## Ques-02

-1.What is AWS Landing Zone.
+1. What is AWS Landing Zone.
-2.What is AWS Organizations.
+2. What is AWS Organizations.
-3.Explain about S3 secured way of giving access to users?
+3. Explain about S3 secured way of giving access to users?
-4.IAM User vs Role?
+4. IAM User vs Role?
-5.IAM Assume Role?
+5. IAM Assume Role?
-6.What is a condition in IAM Policy?
+6. What is a condition in IAM Policy?
-7.What is the difference between a public subnet and a private subnet?
+7. What is the difference between a public subnet and a private subnet?
-8.How to connect a private subnet or server from public?
+8. How to connect a private subnet or server from public?
-9.What is Private Link in S3?
+9. What is Private Link in S3?
-10.VPC Endpoint Types?
+10. VPC Endpoint Types?
-11.Have you ever configured a Transit Gateway?
+11. Have you ever configured a Transit Gateway?
-12.What is the difference between a Security Group and NACL?
+12. What is the difference between a Security Group and NACL?
-13.What is VPC Peering and its steps?
+13. What is VPC Peering and its steps?
-14.VPC Transit Gateway Steps?
+14. VPC Transit Gateway Steps?
-15.On-premises to S3 connection?
+15. On-premises to S3 connection?
-16.Explain IAM Policy and all steps in that?
+16. Explain IAM Policy and all steps in that?
-17.Terraform import - Explain with example?
+17. Terraform import - Explain with example?
-18.Terraform Module?
+18. Terraform Module?
 19. .git-ci.yaml file for Terraform steps?
-20.What have you done in Terraform?
+20. What have you done in Terraform?
-21.What is a Statefile and where do you keep the Statefile?
+21. What is a Statefile and where do you keep the Statefile?
-22.How do you do patching for servers?
+22. How do you do patching for servers?
-23.How do you monitor server patching?
+23. How do you monitor server patching?
-24.How to secure the resources in AWS?
+24. How to secure the resources in AWS?
-25.Encryption Types?
+25. Encryption Types?
-26.Encryption in REST vs Transit?
+26. Encryption in REST vs Transit?
-27.How do you encrypt in S3 and the types?
+27. How do you encrypt in S3 and the types?
-28.How to monitor VPC logs?
+28. How to monitor VPC logs?
-29.What observability tools do you use in projects?
+29. What observability tools do you use in projects?
-30.What are GitLab Actions?
+30. What are GitLab Actions?
-31.Is documentation of tasks good or bad?
+31. Is documentation of tasks good or bad?
-32.What is Sentinel Policy?
+32. What is Sentinel Policy?
-33.What is Terraform Drift?
+33. What is Terraform Drift?

 hashtag#Lambda Questions:
 How to optimize Lambda function?

-1.How to increase Lambda function performance?
+1. How to increase Lambda function performance?
-2.Common issues you face in Lambda function?
+2. Common issues you face in Lambda function?
-3.GitLab actions
+3. GitLab actions
-4.Event-driven architecture for Lambda
+4. Event-driven architecture for Lambda
-5.What resources do you use for event-driven Lambda?
+5. What resources do you use for event-driven Lambda?
-6.Error handling in Lambda
+6. Error handling in Lambda
-7.How do you monitor Lambda?
+7. How do you monitor Lambda?
-8.How do you handle synchronous invocation?
+8. How do you handle synchronous invocation?
-9.How do you handle Lambda timeout?
+9. How do you handle Lambda timeout?
-10.How do you capture failed events?
+10. How do you capture failed events?
-11.Security in serverless architecture
+11. Security in serverless architecture
-12.Limitations of Lambda
+12. Limitations of Lambda

 ## Ques-03